FAQ's: Job Shadow Externship Program for Undergrads

 An externship is a shadowing experience, designed to explore a career field.
 It is not a job.
 Students do not receive academic credit or pay for externships.
 In the past, a few Externships have later led to internships.

-Externships take place during the January Winter Break.
+Job Shadow Externships take place during the January Winter Break.
 They can range from 1 day to 2 weeks.
 The length of the externship is specified by the sponsor and cannot be changed.
 Students must commit to the dates and duration indicated in the Externship listing.
 See also Externship Timeline.

 Students are responsible for all expenses related to the externship, including travel, accommodations (if any), meals, etc. Pell grant recipients and students with disabilities may be eligible for a travel stipend upon completion of the externship.
-If you're eligible and interested in applying, please indicate this in your application.

 The Application Process